 Who We Are

-DVACO is owned as a joint venture between Main Line Health and Jefferson Health and serves the Greater Philadelphia region.
+DVACO is as a joint venture among three stakeholders: Humana, Inc., Main Line Health System and Jefferson Health System.

-The Delaware Valley Accountable Care Organization (DVACO) family of companies is comprised of DVACO-2, LLC, which serves as the parent company for two additional enterprises: Accountable Care Organization of Pennsylvania, LLC and DVACO-3, LLC.
-Together, they are collectively known as DVACO.
+Delaware Valley Accountable Care Organization (DVACO) is a family of companies comprised of DVACO-2, LLC, which serves as the parent company of an additional enterprise: Accountable Care Organization of Pennsylvania, LLC (“ACOPA”).

 Be part of the solution.